-As from 1 January 2018 both salary ceilings, referred to in the Law of 3 July 1978 relating to the employment contracts, are adapted as follows:
+As from 1 January 2019 both salary ceilings, referred to in the Law of 3 July 1978 relating to the employment contracts, will be adapted as follows:

 For the other categories of workers the following applies:

 The schooling clause is a clause, pursuant to which employees, who participate in a training or education program at the expense of their employer, undertake to reimburse a part of that cost if they resign within a period, as agreed upon.

 A schooling clause is valid only if the gross annual salary exceeds the amount of € 34,819.

 However, a training clause never applies in case of trainings or education programs for a profession or function that appears on the list of shortage occupations or difficult to fill positions.

 This is a stipulation, according to which the employee and the employer undertake to submit possible future disputes to an arbitrator.

 This stipulation is valid only for employees who meet both conditions: